kefolen/Perudo/.junie/7_Mc_mixture_rollouts.md

   - Maintain for each candidate action a: count n_a, mean μ_a, unbiased variance estimate s2_a.
   - Confidence radius β_a(n) = sqrt(2 s2_a ln(3/δ) / n_a) + 3b ln(3/δ)/n_a
     - δ: failure probability (e.g., 0.05)
-    - b: bounded range of returns; if returns are clipped to [−1, 1], b = 1.
+    - b: bounded range of returns.
+In this codebase returns are win probabilities in [0, 1], so use b = 1.
 - Stopping rule
   - Let a* = argmax_a μ_a.
   - If μ_{a*} − β_{a*} > max_{a≠a*} (μ_a + β_a), stop and select a*.